monthol/Tesseract-5-Training/README.md

     sudo make training-install
 ```

-Tesseract is now installed, run this command to check it out `tesseract -v`, the screen now should show something like:
+Tesseract is now installed, run this command `tesseract -v` to check it out, the screen now should show something like:

 ```
     tesseract 5.3.0